 - You can use it from your personal “Python scripts” with an extension of Yara-python or via YARA’s command-line interface.

 This is a marvelous software library, which is suitable for the applications that you use to protect interactions over the computer networks against overhearing.
-The central library is written using C programming language.
+The central library is written using the C programming language.
 This Linux security utility is extensively adopted in the web servers of the Internet, and now a majority of the websites is served by it.

 - Includes an open source execution of the TLS and SSL protocols.